Types of IP Address (Examples)

 What is an IP Address?

-An IP address is a numerical label assigned to the devices connected to a computer network that uses the IP for communication.
-IP address act as an identifier for a specific machine on a particular network.
-It also helps you to develop a virtual connection between a destination and a source.
+An IP address is a numerical label assigned to every device connected to a computer network that uses the Internet Protocol (IP) for communication.
+An IP address acts as an identifier for a specific machine on a particular network.
+It also helps you establish a virtual connection between a source and a destination.

-IP Full Form: The IP address stands for Internet Protocol address is also called IP number or internet address.
-It helps you to specify the technical format of the addressing and packets scheme.
+IP Full Form: IP stands for Internet Protocol, so an IP address is also called an IP number or internet address.
+It specifies the technical format of the addressing and packet scheme.
 Most networks combine TCP with IP.

 Types of IP address